Complete Guide to Keyword Research for SEO

 Consider that you already own a fully functional business website, whether it’s a product based e-commerce site or a services site promoting your local business and collecting contact information with a view to making bookings and appointments.

-Researching what the best keywords are should be your first step when considering making new content, in this complete guide I will simplify the details and teach you an actionable method of exactly how to conduct your research using free resources, giving you a competitive edge over other search engine marketers.
+Researching what the best SEO keywords are should be your first step when considering making new content, in this complete guide of tactics I will simplify the details and teach you an actionable method of exactly how to conduct your research using search data and free resources, giving you a competitive edge over other search engine marketers.
 Even though the concept has been around for at least Twenty years, you might be surprised at how lax your competition is when it comes to addressing this essential step in the online promotion business.
+Often competitors are still using email marketing rather than trying to attract a new audience to their brand via Google search results.
+Many of them are just an average blogger trying to get by, but their weight adds up.

-By having a read of this guide you’ll discover how to compete online by writing content which people actually search for.
+By having a read of this guide you’ll discover how to compete online by writing SEO keywords based content which people actually search for in addition to the seed keywords we are more familiar with.
 Closely following the steps we show and using the tools we recommend, you should be able to structure your content with synonyms and much more, with a view to rising in the SERPS.

 So what do we mean by what keywords people are searching for?